Touch Typing Basics: A Beginner's Guide

 Importance of Muscle Memory

-A brain with its imaginary two hands is lifting dumbbells
+The brain with its imaginary two hands is lifting dumbbells

 Developing strong muscle memory is important because it allows you to type freely and instinctively without looking at the keyboard and even thinking about the typing process.
 It allows you to focus better on the quality of the content being produced, hence drastically improving not only your typing speed but accuracy as well, ultimately increasing your productivity and cementing you as a valued employee not only in your current organization but in others as well.